Martimiz/silverstripe-detailsadmin/docs/en/about-this-module.md

 ## 2. How this module works
-The main README.MD file explains how to use the module.
+**The main README.MD file explains how to use the module.
 This section is about how it functions internally.
+Basically the Form and FormActions are defined in DetailsAdmin.php - a LeftAndMain extension.
+This file then  writes some JavaScript to the page, that can be used by React to actually build and manage the form.
+SilverStripe provides the React components for that to work.**

 There are two things to this module:

 * Building an Admin React module (the primary goal)
 * Building an Admin Section module that can be extended (secondary niceness)